 The Brass Top Series, which includes side tables, dining tables and nesting tables among others, are a combination of brass and solid hardwood.
 The brass provides an interesting departure from solid timber whilst maintaining the material integrity of our designs.
 Brass is historically used in furniture and architecture and develops a worn-in patina over time, much the same as solid wood.
 With use, scratches and scuffmarks will appear.
 For us this forms part of the warmth and charm of the antiquated brass finish, reminiscent of country hotel bar-counters.

-Due to the size of the brass sheets, tables longer or wider than 2x1m will be made with joins in the brass top.
+Due to the size of the brass sheets, tables longer or wider than 79 x 39 inches will be made with joins in the brass top.
 While discreet and even, these joins are visible.
 The Fenix inlay can be done without joins.

 Below are a few of the standard sizes available.
 Additional sizes can be viewed in the attached catalogue.
 Custom sizes are also available to order.

 Small Desk: 31.5" W x 15.75" D x 29.5" H / 800 x 400 x 750mm Small Desk: 47" W x 19.5" D x 29.5" H / 1200 x 500 x 750mm Small Desk: 55" W x 19.5" D x 29.5" H / 1400 x 500 x 750mm Small Desk: 63" W x 19.5" D x 29.5" H / 1600 x 500 x 750mm Small Desk: 71" W x 19.5" D x 29.5" H / 1800 x 500 x 750mm Executive Desk: 71" W x 31.5" D x 29.5" H / 1800 x 800 x 750mm Executive Desk: 78.5" W x 35.5" D x 29.5" H / 2000 x 900 x 750mm